dgaydukov/cert-aws/sa/files/sa.md

 Database Migration Service - used for easy migration between different db (like from MySql to DynamoDB), and also for data replication.
 Use it to migrate any supported db into s3 using `csv/parquet` format.
 There are 2 types of conversion:
 * engine conversion - homogeneous, when source and target - same db (for example both are mysql)
 * SCT (Schema Conversion Tool) - heterogeneous, for converting between existing schemas.
 It's a separate software that you install in on-premise or ec2 and run.
+So you download it and verify checksum, install jdbc drives for 2 databases.
-So you download it and verify checksum, install jdbc drives for 2 databases To run migration you need:
+To run migration you need:
 * create replication instance - instance that would run migration (download from source, transform, upload to destination).
 Use multi-AZ deployment, in this case if during middle of migration your replication instance failed for some reason, migration would continue with failover instance.
 Otherwise there is a risk that migration would be half-completed.
 You should put replication instance into the same vpc as your source or target, but you can use different vpc and connect them with vpc peering.